Student Loan Forgiveness for Parent PLUS LoansJanuary 25, 2023

 Parent PLUS Loan Repayment Assistance

 Or, you may qualify for employer-assisted student loan repayment.
-As part of their compensation packages, some employers will contribute money to pay off a portion of your student loans.
+Some employers will contribute money to pay off a portion of your student loans as part of their compensation packages.
 Contact your human resources department to see if that’s a benefit your employer offers its employees.

 Student Loan Refinancing With a Private Lender

-If you aren’t eligible for a Parent PLUS Loan forgiveness program, another option for managing your debt is student loan refinancing.
-You could refinance Parent PLUS Loans with a private lender and get better loan terms than you have now.
+Another option for managing your debt is student loan refinancing with a private lender.
+This could result in getting better loan terms than you have now.
 Here are a few more benefits of student loan refinancing:

 - Transfer your loan to your child: Some refinancing lenders allow parent borrowers to transfer the loans to their children, removing your responsibility to repay the loan.